Skip advert

 Advertisement - Article continues below

 Outside of the Mercedes-AMG performance models, customers now have the choice of five core trim levels.
-Standard equipment on the most entry-level GLA Sport Edition includes 18-inch alloy wheels, LED headlights, heated front seats, keyless go, reversing camera and a 10.25-inch touchscreen with Apple CarPlay and Android Auto connectivity.
+Standard equipment on the most entry-level GLA Sport Edition includes 18-inch alloy wheels, LED headlights, heated front seats, keyless go, a reversing camera and a 10.25-inch touchscreen with Apple CarPlay and Android Auto connectivity.

-That’s not bad.
-However our pick of the range is AMG Line Executive, because it’s available with a choice of engines and adds:
+Our pick of the range is AMG Line Executive, because it’s available with a choice of engines and adds:

 • AMG styling kit